wrex/rexs.tips/content/guitar/Getting started/notes/just-12-notes.md

 11. G
 12. G&sharp; or A&flat;

-Remember that these are *just names* and an accident of history.
-They could have been named after the twelve apostles or the first twelve letters of the Greek alphabet, for example.

-In some ways, it would have been nice if they had: things get confusing when we start talking about how the notes [function](#note-function) in different contexts.
+Even today we only have twelve unique notes: seven *natural* notes and five *accidentals*.

-Here are the notes to create a major (Ionian) scale starting on each of the original seven notes:
+Here, for example, are the notes for Ionian mode (`W W h W W W h`) starting with each of the seven original notes:

 ## The Major scale notes